ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 ## 2. Light, fast and secure
-Since Jekyll has very less code, it is fast by default, it is fast.
-If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/){: target="_blank" rel="nofollow"}.
+Since Jekyll has very less code, it is fast by default.
+If you want to see the difference, then take a Jekyll site (take this site for example) and a WordPress site and compare them on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/){: target="_blank" rel="nofollow"}.

 Having no database is kind of good when we are looking at security. **Static** sites are way more secure than **Dynamic** ones.
 Static sites are almost unhackable.